Skip to main content

 • /home/[username]/.config/pip/pip.conf

-• Level 3: Global configuration:
+• Priority 3: Global configuration file:

 • /etc/pip.conf